wp-plugins/thanks-you-counter-button/trunk/readme.txt

 == Changelog ==
 = 1.6.3 =
 * 13.03.2009
-- Critical bug was fixed.
-TYCB widgets code could block blog work - PHP fatal error occured due to conflict with other plugin, wp-cumulus as reported.
-Thanks to [bgd](http://wordpress.org/support/profile/1516753) for reporting it.
+- This is a recommended update.
+Critical bug was fixed.
+TYCB widgets code could block blog work as PHP fatal error could occur due to conflict with some other plugin, e.g. wp-cumulus as had been discovered.
+Thanks to [bgd](http://wordpress.org/support/profile/1516753) for reporting about it.
 - Prefix 'thanks' was added to the constants names in the thanks_widgets.php to exclude possible name conflicts.

 = 1.6.2 =